ToposInstitute/RelationalThinking-Book/_sources/chp2-dwd.md

 ### Flashing light bulb

-Let us update our model (graph) to have the lighbulb flash on and off, like this:
+Let us update our model (i.e. our directed graph) to have the light bulb flash on and off, like this:

 ```{image} assets/Ch2/FlashingLight.gif
 :alt: Whoopsy!